 If you and your former spouse have joint physical custody of your child, getting judicial permission to relocate can be more difficult.
 Here the judge will look at your child’s relationship with each parent for the past six months.

-If he or she determines that your child has established a custodial environment not only with you, but also with your former spouse, he or she must then take the best interests of your child into consideration as well as answering the four D’Onofrio questions.
-This means that you will need to prove that your relocation is in your child’s best interest, not just yours.
-This is general information only and is not intended to provide legal advice.
+If he or she determines that your child has established a custodial environment not only with you but also with your former spouse, he or she must then consider the best interests of your child as well as answer the four D’Onofrio questions.